Generalized description of intermittency in turbulence via stochastic methods: Interpretation of the Turbulent Energy Cascade as a Markov Process of Velocity Increments in Scale

 Here, the first scaling is due to smooth positive velocity increments in the ramps, whereas the latter scaling corresponds to negative velocity increments dominated by shocks that form due to the compressibility of the velocity field in the vicinity of the viscosity $\nu \rightarrow 0$.

 The smooth solutions correspond to a single Kramers-Moyal coefficient, whereas the shock solutions can only be reproduced by an infinite number of Kramers-Moyal coefficients and we obtain

 \emph{iv.)
-She-Leveque model:}\\ The She-Leveque model \citep{She1994} for 3D Navier-Stokes turbulence predicts scaling exponents $\zeta_n= \frac{n}{9} + 2\left( 1 - \left( \frac{2}{3}\right)^{n/3} \right)$ that are in very good agreement with both experimental and numerical data.
-This yields an infinite set of coefficients \citep{Nickelsen2015} and the reduced Kramers-Moyal coefficients read
+She-Leveque model:}\\ The She-Leveque model~\cite{She1994} for 3D Navier-Stokes turbulence predicts scaling exponents $\zeta_n= \frac{n}{9} + 2\left( 1 - \left( \frac{2}{3}\right)^{n/3} \right)$ that are in very good agreement with both experimental and numerical data.
+This yields an infinite set of coefficients~\cite{Nickelsen2015} and the reduced Kramers-Moyal coefficients read

-\emph{v.)
-Yakhot model:}\\ \citet{yakhot:2001,yakhot:2006} introduced a model for structure function exponents $\zeta_{2n} = \frac{2(1+3\beta)n}{3(1+2\beta n)}$ based on a mean-field approximation.
+where $_{\nu}F_{n}(a;b;z)$ is the generalized hypergeometric function.
+It has been shown recently~\cite{Nickelsen_2017} that this particular model can be apprehended as a jump process of a stochastic process for the velocity increments in scale.\\ \\ \emph{v.)
+Yakhot model:}\\ Yakhot~\cite{yakhot:2001,yakhot:2006} introduced a model for structure function exponents $\zeta_{2n} = \frac{2(1+3\beta)n}{3(1+2\beta n)}$ based on a mean-field approximation.
+Similar scaling exponents were first derived by Novikov~\cite{Novikov1994} and subsequently by Castaing~\cite{Castaing1996}.
 With the choice of $\beta=0.05$, structure functions agree equally well with experimental data as the popular She-Leveque model.
 The translation to the Krames-Moyal coefficients is given by

-\emph{vi.)
-ADS/CFT random geometry model:}\\ \citet{Eling2015} introduced a structure function scaling model which is motivated by a gravitational Knizhnik- Polyakov-Zamolodchikov (KPZ)-type relation.
+\\ \emph{vi.)
+ADS/CFT random geometry model:}\\ Eling and Oz~\cite{Eling2015} introduced a structure function scaling model which is motivated by a gravitational Knizhnik- Polyakov-Zamolodchikov (KPZ)-type relation.
 For 3D Navier-Stokes turbulence, they derive

 where experimental data suggests the value $\gamma^2=0.161$.
-Unfortunately, we could not obtain an analytical formula for the coefficients of this particular model and have restricted ourselves to a numerical evaluation of Eq. (\ref{eq:km_final}).
+Unfortunately, we could not obtain an analytical formula for the coefficients of this particular model and have restricted ourselves to a numerical evaluation of Equation (\ref{eq:km_final}).